qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 None of them is reached with another binding lock held, which is what makes them acceptable rather than the absence of a callback today.
 A new Python-calling static needs the same check.

+### The two caches on a virtual call

+A generated virtual override caches two things: the name of the Python method to look for, in a function-local `nameCache[2]`, and the override it found, in `m_PyMethodCache[i]` on the wrapper instance.
+Both were plain pointers written by whichever thread reached the virtual first, and read by all the others.

+The value is never wrong.
+Every thread computes the same name and finds the same override, so a lost race costs a reference and not correctness: only the pointer that ends up in the slot is ever owned by anybody, and the names come from `PyUnicode_InternFromString()`, which hands out a new reference on every call.
+What it also costs is a data race that a sanitizer reports on every single run - seven of them out of the `signal_race` scenario alone on 03.09., which is the kind of noise a real finding hides in.

+`Shiboken::CacheSlot` is the replacement: one pointer, `get()`, `publish()` and `reset()`.
+Under free threading it is a `std::atomic<PyObject *>` with a compare-exchange, and `publish()` returns what the slot holds afterwards and drops the reference that lost.
+With a GIL it is the plain pointer it always was.
+It is the size and alignment of the pointer it replaces, and a `static_assert` says so.

+There is no bit and no counterproof for this one, and there should not be: it takes nothing away and adds no window.
+What it fixes is a reference leak that no test can see and sanitizer noise that only a sanitizer can - so a sanitizer is what says whether it worked.

+Measured, same machine and same scenarios: `signal_race` reported **seven** races on 04.09. and **six** as late as 09.09., in `overrideMethodName()`, `Sbk_GetPyOverride()` and the two generated cache slots they are handed.
+It now reports **none**.
+Across all fourteen scenarios twelve reports remain, every one of them in the feature system - `sbkfeature_base`, `initSelectableFeature()` around the subtype walk, `class_property` - which is the finding this work package does not own.
+Not one report names either cache any more.

 ### The guard's reach in generated code